-What stops you from stopping when you no longer have the leg strength to reach the top of the COL?
+What stops you from quitting when you no longer have the leg strength to reach the top of the mountain pass?

 The simple thoughts of the people I love most who are waiting for me at home or watching me from the stars.

-Why should a cyclist join your BIKINGINMAN challenge?
+Why should a cyclist join your BIKINGMAN challenge?